Lean (proof assistant): Libraries

-The official lean package includes a standard library batteries, which implements common data structures that may be used for both mathematical research and more conventional software development.
+The official Lean standard library is called Std and contains common data structures and functions useful for programming, such as tree maps, hash maps, datetime functions, and concurrency primitives.
+The standard library is complemented by the community-maintained batteries, which implements additional data structures that may be used for both mathematical research and more conventional software development.

 In 2017, a community-maintained project to develop a Lean library mathlib began, with the goal to digitize as much of pure mathematics as possible in one large cohesive library, up to research level mathematics.
 As of May 2025, mathlib had formalized over 210,000 theorems and 100,000 definitions in Lean.

-Other libraries include SciLean which is a library for scientific computing in Lean, and PhysLean whose goal is to digitize physics into Lean.
+Other libraries include CSLib which is a theoretical computer science library, SciLean which is a library for scientific computing in Lean, and PhysLib, whose goal is to digitize physics using Lean.